 The Sean Saga Continues

 Yes, I’m talking about Sean* again.
-Remember Sean, the guy of my dreams who I can’t stop thinking about?
+Remember Sean, the guy of my dreams whom I can’t seem to stop thinking about?
 You know, the gorgeous guy in my life who doesn’t even know I exist?

-I’ve made excuse after excuse to explain his lack of attention toward me.
-But I haven’t yet found the excuse that makes me feel better.
+I’ve made excuse after excuse to explain his lack of attention toward me:

-Excuse #1: “He’s not even allowed to date me because he works at my college.
-I’m sure that’s against the college’s policy and that he would get in trouble for developing a serious relationship with me.”
+- Excuse #1: “He’s not even allowed to date me because he works at my college.
+I’m sure that it’s against the college’s policy and that he would get in trouble for developing a serious relationship with me.”

-Excuse #2: “He must not be 100% mature yet.
-Once he grows up a little, he’ll fall for me.”
+- Excuse #2: “He probably isn’t super mature yet.
+Once he matures more, he’ll fall for me.”

 But while I make excuse after excuse, Satan tells me lie after lie.

-Lie #1: “You’re just too fat.
+- Lie #1: “You’re just too fat.
 If you lose some weight, he’ll like you.”
-(Truth: If I lose any significant weight, I’ll be at an unhealthily low weight.)
+(The truth is that if I lose any significant weight, I’ll be at an unhealthily low weight.)

-Lie #2: “You’re not athletic enough for him.
+- Lie #2: “You’re not athletic enough for him.
 He’s an athlete, and you’re not—but you need to be if you want to attract the right guy.”
-(Truth: If I need to change who I am to make a guy like me, he’s not the right guy for me.)
+(The truth is that if I need to change who I am to make a guy like me, he’s not the right guy for me.)

-Lie #3: “He’s out of your league.
+- Lie #3: “He’s out of your league.
 You’re just not good enough for him, and you never will be.”
-(Truth: I am already enough, and he won’t make me enough.)
+(The truth is that I’m already enough and that he won’t make me enough.)

 Lies, Lies, Lies